Valuative invariants for large classes of matroids: Preliminaries

 \subsection{Cyclic flats}

-The family of all cyclic flats of a matroid will play a prominent role in several parts of this paper.
-We begin by recalling the definition of a cyclic set.
+The family of all cyclic flats of a matroid will play an important role in several parts of this paper.
+Let us start by recalling the definition of a cyclic set.

 \begin{defi} Let $\M$ be a matroid on the ground set $E$.
-A set $A\subseteq E$ is called \emph{cyclic} if $A$ can be written as a union of circuits of $\M$ or, equivalently, the restriction $\M|_A$ of $\M$ to $A$ has no coloops. \end{defi}
+A set $A\subseteq E$ is called \emph{cyclic} if $A$ can be written as a union of circuits of $\M$ or, equivalently, the restriction of $\M$ to $A$, denoted $\M|_A$, has no coloops. \end{defi}

-Observe that $F$ is a flat of the matroid $\M$ if and only if the contraction $\M/F$ does not have loops.
-This is equivalent to $\M^*|_{E\smallsetminus F}$ not having coloops, i.e., if $E\smallsetminus F$ is cyclic in $\M^*$.
-In other words, the flats of $\M$ and the cyclic sets of $\M^*$ are in correspondence.
-In particular, the family of all the cyclic sets when ordered by inclusion is a lattice.
+Note that $F$ is a flat of the matroid $\M$ if and only if the contraction $\M/F$ has no loops.
+Dualizing, this is equivalent to $\M^*|_{E\smallsetminus F}$ not having any coloop, i.e., the set $E\smallsetminus F$ is cyclic in the dual of $\M$.
+In other words, the flats of $\M$ and the cyclic sets of $\M^*$ are in correspondence via taking complements.
+Therefore, the family of all the cyclic sets when ordered by inclusion is a lattice.
+If $F$ is a cyclic set in $\M$, then $\M|_F$ does not have coloops, so that its dual $\M^*/(E\smallsetminus F)$ is loopless, and hence $E\smallsetminus F$ is a flat of $\M^*$.
+In summary, this shows the following.